KamalSwain/RomanNumberConvert/README.md

 ## Follow the steps to run the Application.

-1. Open terminal and clone repository from https://github.com/KamalSwain/RomanNumberConvert.git to local machine by using below cmd.
+1. Open terminal and clone repository from https://github.com/KamalSwain/RomanNumberConvert.git to your local machine by using below cmd.

           git clone https://github.com/KamalSwain/RomanNumberConvert.git

+2. Go inside the folder `RomanNumberConvert` path ->

+    ex : /c/Kamal/RomanNumberConvert

 2. Run `npm install` for installing dependencies.

 3. Run `ng s --open` for a dev server, You will be automatically navigated to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.